the lubitel 166B

 disorientating).
 There's no built-in metering, and hence no need for

-batteries.
-This is a fully mechanical camera.
-The process of taking a shot is roughly as follows: 1.
-Take a light reading with a hand-held light meter or
+1. Take a light reading with a hand-held light meter or

-guestimate the exposure2.
+guestimate the exposure 2.
 Set the shutter speed and aperture

-with the dials around the shooting lens
+with the dials around the shooting lens 3.
+Frame using the flip

-down framing window in the hood
+down framing window in the hood 4.
+Focus using the magnifier to

-5. Cock the shutter with the cocking
+view the ground glass screen 5.
+Cock the shutter with the cocking

-6. Trip the shutter using the release lever or a shutter
+lever 6.
+Trip the shutter using the release lever or a shutter

 release